stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 Breaking this down:
+- Names of input and output files: SRR1984309_1.fastq etc.
-- Remove Nextera adapters (ILLUMINACLIP:NexteraPE-PE.fa:2:30:10)
+- Remove Nextera adapters (ILLUMINACLIP:...NexteraPE-PE.fa:2:30:10)
 - Remove leading low quality or N bases (below quality 20) (LEADING:20)
 - Remove trailing low quality or N bases (below quality 20) (TRAILING:20)
 - Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 20 (SLIDINGWINDOW:4:20)
 - Drop reads shorter than 60 bases long (MINLEN:60)

-After you've completed trimming, look to see what files exist in your directory:
+After you've completed trimming, look to see that the trimmed files exist in your directory:

 ```
 ls -lh
 ```

-- how many sequences are the trimmed fastq files?
+- how many sequences are in the trimmed fastq files?

 Open your trimmed fastq files in FastQC.